kgateway-dev/kgateway/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works

+TODO(kdorosh) figure out how to set labels in PR templates